 Then there’s dimercaprol, which is used to eliminate gold, arsenic, copper, and mercury.
 Succimer is primarily used to treat lead poisoning, though it can help remove mercury, cadmium, and arsenic from the bloodstream.

-Deferoxamine can be useful in treating iron overload, as well as zinc and copper toxicity.
+Deferoxamine can be useful in treating iron overload, zinc toxicity, and copper toxicity.
 Penicillamine and deferasirox are used to remove copper, the latter of which is also useful in minimizing the toxic effects of lead exposure.

 Chelation Therapy Benefits: What to Know